jfm15/ContourHuggingHeatmaps/README.md

 #### 2. Download a model

-2.1 If you would like you can download our pretrained models at the following link: https://app.box.com/s/4qz3tthh7q6xajtaasj4fp9iaw86mmyx
+2.1 If you would like, instead of training a model you can download our pretrained models at the following link: https://app.box.com/s/4qz3tthh7q6xajtaasj4fp9iaw86mmyx

 #### 3. Testing

 3.1 Test the models using the following commands where {model_path} is the path to the model you have trained or downloaded.
-You can either test the basic model trained or the temperature scaled model.
+You can either test the basic model or the temperature scaled model.

 ```
 python test.py --cfg experiments/cephalometric.yaml --testing_images {cephalometric_data_directory}/RawImage/{Test1Data or Test2Data}/